lucy-gf/flu_model_LG/README.md

 cluster_code_sep_COUNTRY_num.R uses the datasets in /data_for_cluster/.
 Epidemic identification, contact matrix contruction etc. uses datasets in /data/.

-vaccine_inputs.R is incomplete.

-Vaccination program data was produced in vaccine_inputs.R, and used in llikelihood (in /fcns/inference_function.R).
+Vaccination data (efficacy, matching, exemplar country coverage) was produced in vaccine_inputs.R, and used in llikelihood (in /fcns/inference_function.R).